dropbox/dropbox-sdk-js/README.md

 ## Documentation

-For documentation of all of the available endpoints, the parameters it receives and the data it returns, see @TODO.
-All other documentation can be found below.

 #### Authentication

-@TODO
+The Dropbox API uses [OAuth2](http://oauth.net/) for authorizing API requests.
+The DropboxApi requires an access token to make authenticated requests.
+The access token can be supplied at instantiation or set later using the `setAccessToken()` method.

+For more information on how to obtain an access token using OAuth, please see our [OAuth Guide](https://www.dropbox.com/developers/reference/oauth-guide).

+@TODO: We need helpers, examples and more info here.

+#### Endpoints

+For documentation of all of the available endpoints, the parameters they receive and the data they return, see [src/routes.js](src/routes.js).
+These methods are all available directly from an instance of the API class, ex: `dbx.filesListFolder()`.

+@TODO: Autogenerate docs from JSDocs in routes.js.

 #### Promises implementation

-@TODO

-#### Chaining promises

-@TODO
+The client returns Promises using the [native Promise implementation](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) and polyfills with [jakearchibald/es6-promise](https://github.com/stefanpenner/es6-promise) when needed.

 ## Contributing